wofsauge/IsaacDocs/docs/tutorials/Using-Additional-Lua-Files.md

 ### Alternate Workaround for Require Problems

-It's also worth noting that the `require` problems discussed above are non-problems if you are writing your mod with TypeScript using the [IsaacScript framework](https://isaacscript.github.io/).
+It's also worth noting that the `require` problems discussed above are non-problems if you are writing your mod with TypeScript using the [:material-language-typescript:IsaacScript framework](https://isaacscript.github.io/).
 This is because the transpiler automatically combines all of your code into a single "main.lua" file.
 This means that you don't have to bother juggling between using `include` and `require`, worrying about state, or monkey patching the `require` function with a hack - you can simply write code that works.